Career coaching can help you develop skills quickly and avoid mistakes and bad habits which can form if you don’t take action.

 “Types of certifications vary greatly, so ask potential coaches details about their training such as how many hours they trained, the types of competencies they have developed, and the focus of the program they underwent,” she advises.

 According to Wood, you should also ask prospective coaches about their methodology and approach to coaching.
 Don’t be afraid of asking for testimonials/references.
 Some coaches offer a free consultation.
 These are an excellent way of testing if your personalities are a fit.
+The cost of career coaching usually pays for itself in higher salaries or greater work satisfaction.

 Career coaching after promotion